 “The positive outcome for patients at second recurrence in the Toca 5 trial are compelling, despite the disappointment of the overall trial results,” said Dr. Cloughesy.
 “Combined with an acceptable safety profile, these data support a potential opportunity to address the high unmet needs of this well-defined patient population and should inform any future development of the Toca 511 & Toca FC regimen.”

-"We have conducted a thorough analysis of the Toca 5 data and a subgroup of patients appear to benefit from treatment with Toca 511 & Toca FC,” said Marty Duvall, chief executive officer of Tocagen.
+“We have conducted a thorough analysis of the Toca 5 data and a subgroup of patients appear to benefit from treatment with Toca 511 & Toca FC,” said Marty Duvall, chief executive officer of Tocagen.
 “We have submitted the data to the FDA and anticipate providing an update once we have more clarity on potential next steps for our recurrent brain cancer program.”

 Copies of Dr. Cloughesy’s and Dr. Vogelbaum’s presentations are available on Tocagen’s website.

-Statements contained in this press release regarding matters that are not historical facts are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+Statements contained in this press release regarding matters that are not historical facts are “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
 Such statements include, but are not limited to, statements regarding any potential future development of Toca 511 & Toca FC or our plans to provide additional clarity on our recurrent brain cancer program in the coming months.
 Risks that contribute to the uncertain nature of the forward-looking statements include: the success, cost and timing of our product candidate development activities and planned clinical trials; our ability to execute on our strategy; regulatory developments in the United States and foreign countries; and our estimates regarding expenses, future revenue and capital requirements.
 These and other risks and uncertainties are described more fully under the caption “Risk Factors” and elsewhere in Tocagen’s filings and reports with the United States Securities and Exchange Commission.
 All forward-looking statements contained in this press release speak only as of the date on which they were made.
 Tocagen undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date on which they were made.

 View original content to download multimedia:http://www.prnewswire.com/news-releases/toca-5-phase-3-trial-results-presented-at-the-society-for-neuro-oncology-annual-meeting-300963579.html